mars0i/algrand/doc/cantorcoding.md

 where $n$ is the number of digits in $y$ in base $b$, $+_b$ is Cantor addition in base $b$, and that Cantor sum adds $y_i$ copies of $x$.
+The summation symbols have to implement Cantor addition as well.

 ## old exploratory notes: